How do you tell your children you’re divorcing or separating?

 When is the best time to tell your children you are separating?

-They may want to go to their room or to a quiet place because they want time away to think about what’s been said.
-They may greet the news silently.
+They may greet the news silently and want to go to their room or to a quiet place or to friends because they want time away to think about what’s been said.

-Knowing that children can have many and varied reactions may help you decide when would be the best time for them to hear you are separating and divorcing.
+Knowing that children can have many and varied reactions may help you decide when would be the best time for them to hear you are separating.